-In three short years, we've grown almost exclusively by word-of-mouth and our farm expanded from a raised bed garden to a small-scale vegetable farm including two high tunnel greenhouses and a food safety-compliant wash and pack building with cold storage.
+In a few short years, we've grown almost exclusively by word-of-mouth and our farm expanded from a raised bed garden to a small-scale vegetable farm including two high tunnel greenhouses, an onsite farm store, and a food safety-compliant wash and pack building with cold storage.
 Our family is so proud of the little farm we're building and we're humbled by the customers who buy our produce each week throughout the year.
 Many of our customers have been with us since the beginning and have become dear friends.

 Meet Your Farmer

 In February 2021, after two decades in a successful career as a human resources executive, I stepped out of the corporate world to pursue a long-held dream of being a small scale farmer.
 To the outsider this decision might appear foolhardy.
 Who leaves an established career in the relative comfort of an office for an occupation notorious for sweat, tears, and risk?
 But those closest to me weren't surprised I couldn't resist following my passion.
 I've been growing food for as long as I can remember.
 My earliest childhood memories include growing broccoli and radishes while other kids were involved in sports or playing Atari.
 At 12 years old, I had a garden that rivaled the "old-timers" in the neighborhood.